Azure/iotedge-lorawan-starterkit/README.md

 - The [network server Azure IoT Edge module](/LoRaEngine/modules/LoRaWanNetworkSrvModule) and the [Facade function](/LoRaEngine/LoraKeysManagerFacade) have an API dependency on each other. its generally recommended for the deployments on the same source level.

 - In addition we generally recommend as read the [Azure IoT Edge trouble shooting guide](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot)

-## Updating existing installations from 0.2.0 to 0.3.0

-### Updating IoT Edge Runtime Containers to Version 1.0.5 ###

-We highly recommend running the latest version of the IoT Edge runtime containers on your gateway (Version 1.0.5 at the time of writing).
-The way that you update the `IoT Edge agent` and `IoT Edge hub` containers depends on whether you use rolling tags (like 1.0) or specific tags (like 1.0.2) in your deployment.

-The process is outlined in detail [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-update-iot-edge#update-the-runtime-containers).

-### Updating the Azure Function Facade ###

-Re-deploy the updated version of the Azure Function Facade as outlined [here](/LoRaEngine#setup-azure-function-facade-and-azure-container-registry) if you have a previous version of this Azure Function running.

-Make sure the IoT Hub and Redis connection strings are properly configured in the function.

 ## Tested Gateway HW